ariefwasista/tygor/CONTRIBUTING.md

 ### Prerequisites

-- Go 1.23 or later
+- Go 1.23 or later (that's it!)
-- Docker (for local CI testing)
+- Docker (optional, for local CI testing)

-- Bun (for TypeScript packages and examples)
+All other tools (Bun, staticcheck, etc.) are managed automatically.

 ### Initial Setup